-The LIRR carried approximately 35 million passengers in 2021, up from about 30 million in 2020.
+The LIRR carried approximately 52.5 million passengers in 2022, up from about 35 million in 2021.
 Ridership still remains below the pre-pandemic high of 91.1 million passengers in 2019.
 The LIRR provides train service for the entire County on 11 branch lines.
-These branches provide service through the County to eastern destinations in Suffolk County and western destinations of Penn Station in Manhattan, Atlantic Terminal in Brooklyn, as well as Jamaica and Hunters Point/Long Island City in Queens.
-Completion of the East Side Access project, which began tunneling work in 2007 and is scheduled for completion in December 2022, will add a new hub in Grand Central Terminal, bringing LIRR customers directly to Manhattan's East Side.
-The LIRR is undertaking a \$2 billion project to add a third track to the Mainline Branch between Floral Park LIRR Station and Hicksville LIRR Station.
-The project will increase service reliability and reverse-commuting accessibility along the busy 9.8-mile corridor.
-Along with the addition of a third track, other improvements include the grade separation of five major north-south roadways to improve safety and reduce vehicular delays stemming from down railroad crossing gates.
-The project will also renovate stations along the entire project corridor incorporating context-sensitive design, modern technology and customer conveniences.
-The project is expected to be completed by late 2022.
+These branches provide service through the County to eastern destinations in Suffolk County and western destinations Penn Station and Grand Central Madison in Manhattan, Atlantic Terminal in Brooklyn, as well as Jamaica and Hunters Point/Long Island City in Queens.
+Completion of the East Side Access project, which began tunneling work in 2007 and officially opened to the public in January 2023, added a new hub in Grand Central Terminal, bringing LIRR customers directly to Manhattan's East Side where they can now connect directly to the Metro-North Rail Road.
+The LIRR also undertook a \$2 billion project to add a third track to the Main Line Branch between Floral Park LIRR Station and Hicksville LIRR Station.
+The project has increased service reliability and reverse-commuting accessibility along the busy 9.8-mile corridor.
+Along with the addition of a third track, other improvements include the grade separation of five major northsouth roadways to improve safety and reduce vehicular delays stemming from down railroad crossing gates.
+The project is also renovating stations along the entire project corridor incorporating contextsensitive design, modern technology and customer conveniences.
+The third track construction and railroad crossing eliminations were completed by October 2022 and station renovations are ongoing through 2023.